Nesmith powers Vanderbilt past UNC Wilmington, 88-73

-NASHVILLE (AP)Aaron Nesmith tied a career-high with 34 points, Saben Lee added 14, and Vanderbilt overpowered North Carolina-Wilmington for an 88-73 victory Saturday night.

-Nesmith also hit a career best 7 3-pointers on 10 attempts and was 9-for-11 from the free throw line for Vanderbilt (7-4).
+NASHVILLE (AP)It was a big night for Aaron Nesmith as the Vanderbilt sophomore tied his career high with 34 points by hitting a career-tying 7 3-pointers on 10 attempts and was 9 of 11 from the free throw line.

+While Commodores coach Jerry Stackhouse was impressed with Nesmith’s performance, he wasn’t very happy with the rest of his team’s play in an 88-73 Vanderbilt victory over North Carolina-Wilmington on Saturday night.

+”For us to be a good team, we have got to get more contributions from more guys,” Stackhouse said. ”It’s not just about (Nesmith) having a big 25-point or 30-point game.
+It would be better for our team maybe if he had 20, and we could get some contributions in other areas, because that’s what we are going to need.
+That’s the way we have to play to be a good team.”

+Vanderbilt held its largest lead at 78-56 with 4:44 to go in the game, but UNC-Wilmington went on a 9-0 run to cut the lead to 11 on a Jalen Sims 3-pointer at 2:23.
+The Seahawks (5-8) never got closer.

+”The thing that really hurt us is our turnovers,” said UNC-Wilmington coach C.B.
+McGrath, whose team committed 23. ”We shot a really good percentage, we were taking good shots, but when you turn it over it’s just hard to overcome.”

-UNC-Wilmington (5-8) was led by Jaylen Sims’ 19 points.
+Sims led the Seahawks with 19 points.
 Mike Okauru threw in 12, Kai Toews added 11, and Brian Tolefree had 10.

-Nesmith is third in the nation in 3-pointers made per game (4.0) and hit that many in the first half as the Commodores took a 42-32 lead at the break with Nesmith supplying 20 points.
+Nesmith entered the game third in the nation in 3-pointers made per game (4.0) and hit that many in the first half as Vanderbilt took a 42-32 lead with Nesmith accounting for 20.

-UNC-Wilmington traded baskets early with Vanderbilt, then used an 8-2 run to tie the game at 13 at 12:23 in the first half.
+UNC-Wilmington traded baskets early, then used an 8-2 run to tie the game at 13 at 12:23 in the first half.
 Vanderbilt built its biggest lead of the half at 42-29 on a layup and free-throw by Lee, but the Seahawks answered with a 3-pointer by Sims at the buzzer.

 Despite being without their best inside offensive threat and leading rebounder, Clevon Brown, who missed his second game in a row with a knee injury, the Commodores outscored UNC-Wilmington 30-22 in the paint.